chibiboba/JS-202/My Notes/Cheet Sheet.md

   - The other option, the `<i>` element, is used semantically to convey text in an *a**lternative voice or tone***, almost as if it were placed in quotation marks.

 - Again, we will need to gauge the significance of the text we want to italicize and choose an element accordingly.

+- Note: (chatgpt) Both "font-style: italic" and "<em>" in HTML can be used to indicate emphasized text and display it in italics.
+However, it is generally recommended to use the semantic HTML tag "<em>" to indicate emphasis, as it carries meaning beyond just changing the font style.
+Using semantic HTML helps improve the accessibility and structure of the document for both humans and machines.

 Here’s the HTML code for italicizing: